• Home

 fiberglass grating and structural profiles

-Kraft-faced fiberglass insulation and spray foam insulation serve different purposes and are used in distinct applications.
+Kraft-faced fiberglass insulation and spray applied fiberglass insulation serve different purposes and are used in distinct applications.
 Kraft-faced fiberglass insulation features a paper vapor barrier, making it effective at controlling moisture in walls and ceilings.
 This type of insulation is typically installed in large sections between wall studs or ceiling joists, providing reliable thermal resistance while managing moisture buildup in spaces where condensation could become an issue.
 Spray foam insulation, on the other hand, is primarily used for sealing cracks and gaps.
-Unlike pre-cut kraft-faced fiberglass insulation, spray foam is applied as a liquid that expands to fill tight spaces, making it ideal for areas where air sealing is critical.
+Unlike pre-cut kraft-faced fiberglass insulation, spray applied fiberglass insulation can be used to cover large areas, providing a seamless thermal barrier while also addressing air sealing needs.
+Spray applied fiberglass insulation is particularly effective in achieving high R-values and filling irregular spaces, making it ideal for both thermal resistance and moisture control.

 Table of Contents